 Going Locol From the Inside Out

 In this segment, we visit Roy Choi in Watts at his fast food restaurant Locol.
-As we set up, Roy is making the rounds talking to everyone of all ages both inside and out as if he hasn’t seen them in a decade.
-It turns out he’s here over once a week, so this how he is.
-Not long ago, Locol was a red hot media topic and only now has it truly hit its stride.
+As we set up, Roy is making the rounds, talking to people of all ages both inside and out, as if he hasn’t seen them in a decade.
+It turns out he’s here more than once a week, so this just how it is.
 This first Locol was created to give 100% back to the community, and it’s providing jobs and healthier food.
 The burger you eat isn’t just beef, it’s also packed with quinoa.
-The buns are baked on site and the waffles are a stronghold.
-We continue to enjoy Roy’s focused insight into lifes pastures beyond being a restauranteur.
+The buns are baked on site, and the waffles are a stronghold.
+We continue to enjoy Roy’s focused insight into life's pastures beyond being a restauranteur.

 Audio interview with Roy Choi.

 By Eric Nakamura

 Video shot by Inga Lam and edited by George Ko.
 Music by Aileen Gozali.

 GR: Nice to see you again!
 So say something about Watts.
 Why Watts?

 Roy Choi: Why Watts.
 Why not Watts?
 I think that's more the question, to be honest.
 Watts needs more of this, needs economy, jobs, healthy food, positive growth.
 I think it needs to be answered more.
 Not just from a small little hamburger shop and business, but on a larger, global scale.